 Recommended Hotel: Congress Hall

 What the Vanderbilts called “summer cottages” are actually mansions, and families with teens will love the chance to tour these estates in Newport, Rhode Island.
-After touring the Newport wealth and dreaming of how you would decorate in grandeur, take a stroll along the Cliff Walk to bring yourself back to reality – with a serious view.
+After touring the Newport wealth and dreaming of how you would decorate in grandeur, take a stroll along the Cliff Walk to bring yourself back to reality—with a serious view.
 The 3.5-mile paved walkway runs along the shoreline.
+But if you want to see the mansions and Newport coastline from the sky, try a Newport Helicopter Tour.
+There are a variety of helicopter tours available (including a doors-off flight!) and they are reasonably priced and not outrageously unaffordable.
+Pricing is based on the length of the tours, which run between 12 minutes and 35 minutes.
 Downtown Newport is fun for families, too, with shops, restaurants, boat rides and festivals throughout the year.

 Recommended Hotel: Ocean House